The Den: History

 In September 2016 Lewisham Council approved a compulsory purchase order of land surrounding the Den rented by Millwall, as part of a major redevelopment of the "New Bermondsey" area.
 The plans are controversial because the developer, Renewal, is controlled by offshore companies with unclear ownership, and is seen by the club and local community to be profiteering by demolishing existing homes and businesses as well as Millwall's car-park and the highly acclaimed and well recognised Millwall Community Trust—to build up to 2,400 new private homes, with no council housing and less than 15% of 'affordable housing'.
 Millwall had submitted their own plans for regeneration centred around the football club itself, but the council voted in favour of Renewal's plans.
 Original plans submitted in 2012 would have seen the stadium demolished for redevelopment.

 In December 2016 Private Eye reported how Renewal had been founded by a former Lewisham Council leader and senior officer, suggesting potential bias, and that the decision to approve Renewal's plans may have been made as long ago as 2013 despite the fact that no due diligence had been able to be carried out by PricewaterhouseCoopers due to "poor" and "limited" access to information and management at Renewal, which is registered in the Isle of Man.

 In October 2019 Lewisham Council terminated the conditional land sale agreement with Renewal, ensuring the stadium's future.
 This allowed Millwall to prepare their own development plans, and in February 2020, Millwall announced plans for a phased expansion, adding upper tiers behind existing seating to gradually expand the Den to 34,000 seats.

 In June 2021, Renewal submitted new plans for its housing development by the Den, with 3,500 new homes in towers of up to 44 storeys over a 15-year period.
 The first phase, behind Surrey Canal Road, would see 600 new flats in three 31-storey blocks, with 35% meeting an "affordable" requirement.
 Surrey Canal railway station is planned to service the area.

 Stands

-On 20 January 2011, the East Stand of The Den was renamed as the Dockers Stand, paying tribute to Millwall's early history and supporter base of Thames dockers.
+On 20 January 2011, the East Stand of The Den was renamed as the Dockers Stand, paying tribute to Millwall's early history and supporter base of Thames dockers, and houses Millwall's family enclosure and executive boxes.
 The South Stand is known as the Cold Blow Lane Stand, which was the name of the road which led into The Old Den.
-The North Stand is for visiting supporters and the West Stand was renamed the Barry Kitchener Stand, named after Millwall's longest-serving player.
-It houses Millwall's family enclosure, press box and executive seats.
+The West Stand was renamed the Barry Kitchener Stand, named after Millwall's longest-serving player.
+It houses Millwall's family hospitality lounges, press box and executive seats.

+In August 2026, the North Stand was converted to accommodate both home and visiting supporters.
+The stand was split down the middle, with safe standing installed across the entire upper tier.